pgfearo/xpath-result-serializer/README.md

 ## Colorising of xsl:message Output with Saxon

-If a Saxon version prior to `9.9.0.1` is detected, ANSI escape sequences are included in the outputs of `ext:print()` and `ext:println()` to provide colorisation (see screenshot).
+If a Saxon version prior to `9.9.0.1` is detected, ANSI codes are included in the outputs of `ext:print()` and `ext:println()` to provide colorisation (see screenshot).

-These escape sequences would normally escaped as XML character references in the result.
+These ANSI would normally escaped as XML character references in the result.
 In SaxonJ, prior to v9.9.0.2, the command-line option `-m:net.sf.saxon.serialize.TEXTEmitter` can be used to prevent this XML escaping so xsl:message colors can be seen as intended.

+To prevent escaping of ANSI codes with the Saxon API - see the Saxon [Message Output Documentation](https://www.saxonica.com/documentation12/index.html#!using-xsl/stylesheet-output/message-output).